kienerj/kienerj.github.io/_posts/2020-07-22-introduction.md

 In summary I'm a Jack of all trades having relevant skills in many areas and being able to bring them together in a useful, practical and efficient way.
-But don't expect me to explain you the inner workings of ResNet or design a new architecture from scratch.
+But don't expect me to explain you the inner workings of ResNet or design a new neural network architecture from scratch.

 ## Blog content